 Responsible Office: Provost

-Reference: Board of Supervisors; Council of Academic Deans
+Reference: University of Louisiana Board of Supervisors Board Bylaws & Rules Chapter III.XI; Council of Academic Deans

 Quality academic instruction to its students, enhancement of the body of knowledge through research and service to campus, community, and state are vital to the University’s mission.
 In support of this mission, each Department must seek to employ the most highly qualified faculty members.
 The following ranks are used at Louisiana Tech University: Instructor (temporary appointment for a fixed term), Lecturer, Senior Lecturer, Distinguished Lecturer, Assistant Professor, Associate Professor, and Professor.
-Procedures for promotion applications are found in (Policy 2114), Tenure and Promotion Procedures.
+The University also uses adjunct and visiting instructional, research, and service designations in support of its mission.